opf/openproject/docs/cloud-edition-guide/book-cloud-edition/README.md

 ## Pay per invoice (via bank transfer)

-If you book an annual plan you can also choose to pay via invoice.
+If you book an annual plan and your organization is based in the EU, Switzerland or the United States you can also choose to pay via invoice.

-(1) Click the **Pay per invoice check mark**.
+(1) Click the **Pay per invoice** check mark.

 (2) Enter your **Billing information**.
 Make sure to validate your billing email to receive the required information and invoice.
-If you are a business customer, please enter a valid **VAT ID number**.
+If you are a business customer from the EU, please enter a valid **VAT ID number**.

 (3) You have to **agree to our terms of services and privacy policy**.